ZupIT/horusec-operator/README.md

 To use horusec-operator you need to configure some secrets and dependencies of horusec, they are:
 * [Kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and connection with your cluster
 * Connection with a database
-    * You can upload a pod from a PostgreSQL database [as shown in our example](#Example), or you can only create secrets of connection with your database.
+    * You can upload a pod from a PostgreSQL database [as shown in our example](#Development Environment), or you can only create secrets of connection with your database.
     * Create two databases for the horusec-platform and horusec-analytic
 * Connection with a message broker
-    * You can upload a pod from a RabbitMQ message broker [as shown in our example](#Example), or you can only create secrets of connection with your message broker.
+    * You can upload a pod from a RabbitMQ message broker [as shown in our example](#Development Environment), or you can only create secrets of connection with your message broker.
 * Others secrets necessary
     * The secrets you need to configure may vary depending on how you use horusec.
 [See possible configuration options](https://horusec.io/docs/web/installation/install-with-horusec-operator#resources).

-## Example
+## Development Environment
 This only an dev example how usage horusec-operator.
 For usage this example is necessary installing [helm](https://helm.sh/docs/intro/install/#from-script) and [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) in your local machine
 After of you install you can run follow commands and see horusec-operator up all horusec web services.